DaoWen/rice-thesis-latex/README.md

 ## Building via the command line

 There are several tools for automatically compiling LaTeX projects into PDFs.
-We recommend using the thesis PDF using `latexmk`, which comes with most TexLive distributions.
+We recommend building the thesis PDF using `latexmk`, which comes with most TexLive distributions.

 ### Build